anuur7/Ayaanle-React-Portfolio/README.md

 # My-React-Portfolio

 This is my REACT portfolio page.
-It includes an about me section, a portfolio section with projects i have done and a contact me section with links to my CV, LinkedIn, Github and my email address.
+It includes rendered pages for an about me section, a portfolio section, a contact me section and a link to my CV.
+Also i have links to my LinkedIn and Github in my footer.

 ### Screenshot